 Immediately following this role, she was recruited to the nonprofit sector C-Suite to build the external affairs strategy for a statewide network of alternative schools.
 In her role, she provided leadership on Federal and State legislative advocacy, resource development, brand strategy and program expansion.
 She became a respected voice in the juvenile justice reform movement, keynoting Attorney General Eric Holder’s National Youth Violence Prevention Summit and the United Nations GirlUp International Summit.

 Nona was then asked to join Facebook and leverage her business acumen and ministry leadership to build its global faith-based partnerships strategy.
 Having never worked in technology before, it was a God-appointed opportunity that has shaped her unique expertise in leveraging social technology to build The Kingdom.
-She has worked with the largest churches in America and abroad and is considered a thought-partner to many of the world's most influential faith leaders.
-Nona has equipped thousands of church leaders with her approach to shifting from social media to social ministry.
+She built the team that has worked with the largest churches in America and abroad and thousands of church leaders have adopted her approach to shifting from social media to social ministry.

 Nona is blessed to be married to her partner in life and ministry, Pastor Timothy L. Jones, Sr..
-Together they lead Open Door Ministries in Gainesville, Florida, a church filled with love, truth and passion for seeing the lost come into the knowledge of Christ.
-She is the proud mother of Timothy, Jr. (8), Isaac (5), and Goldendoodle Shiloh.
+Together they lead Open Door Church in Gainesville, Florida, a church filled with love, truth and passion for seeing the lost come into the knowledge of Christ.
+She is the proud mother of two sons, Timothy, Jr. and Isaac, and is a Goldendoodle mom to Shiloh.

 Beyond the pulpit and boardroom, Nona is an accomplished vocalist, songwriter, worship leader and musician who wrote, composed and co-produced her Billboard-Charting Gospel Album, “Take Me.”
-She has also written five books and is an avid runner and fitness enthusiast, having recently run her 13th half-marathon in Paris, France.
+She is an avid runner and fitness enthusiast, having maintained an all-natural, 110 pound weight loss since 2013.